oh-jon-paul/awesome-i18n/README.md

 ## 🦾 Automated translation

+- [Dire](https://github.com/juliandreas/dire-cli) - Go-based CLI that automatically processes missing translations in your i18n JSON files using translation and AI providers, glossary definitions, and translation memory
 - [Gengo](http://gengo.com) - translation is made by real people but you can make an order using API
 - [Google Translate](https://translate.google.com)
 - [Microsoft Translator](https://www.microsoft.com/en-GB/translator/)